damassi/typescript-watcher/README.md

 Usage
 -----

-1. To build all .ts sources and ouput .js files into a location, execute
+1. Build: To build all .ts sources and ouput .js files into a location, execute
 	* `tscwatch build <rootPath> <outputPath> [options]`
-2. To continuously watch for changes, execute
+2. Watch: To continuously watch .ts files for changes and output compiled .js, execute
-	* `tscwatch watch <rootPath> <outputPath> [options]
+	* `tscwatch watch <rootPath> <outputPath> [options]\

 ***More options***